MS-DOS Commands :: defrag

 Command Options:

 There are a few options you can use with the defrag command.
-For the complet list of options, type: defrag /?
+For the complete list of options, type: defrag /?

 The following examples demonstrate some of the more useful options: